 The United States Preventive Services Task Force (USPSTF) issued new guidelines for colorectal cancer screening in average risk adults .
 The guidelines make a strong recommendation for screening, starting at age 50 years and continuing to age 75 for most patients, but in a departure from prior recommendations do not give preference for any one of seven screening test strategies over another.
-Options for screening are shown in a table.
+Options for screening are shown in a table (table 1).
 We agree with this screening test strategy based on shared decision making.
 Incorporating patient personal preferences may increase the likelihood that ongoing screening will occur.
 (See "Screening for colorectal cancer: Strategies in patients at average risk", section on 'USPSTF guidelines'.)

 Partner involvement in skin self-examination for early melanoma detection (July 2016)